Yes, that happened back in 2011

 The more links you have from trusted sources, the higher your website will be listed in Google, and you will be rewarded with free (organic) traffic.

 The thing is, Google wants these links to be editorial.
-Meaning a human actually believes your website is worth linking to, and they do so within a piece of content.
+Meaning a human actually believes your website is worth linking to, and they do so within a piece of useful content.

 The system I used was the opposite of this.
 It was hundreds of blogs created simply to give links to people who bought the monthly membership.
 Each member could submit articles and they would automatically be scheduled to post throughout these blog networks.